 1 - Student accurately describes how Environment/Climate

 After our conversation we proposed a student formative assessment opportunity.
+We created a graphic:

-This student was developing in their knowledge.
+We added it to our proficiency scale.
+Then we posted that scale in the room.
+When proposing the learning goal as a question.
+Based on this student performance was drastically improved.
+Below are examples of student work: This student was developing in their knowledge.
 Before, this student wouldn't have been able to answer anything in a written format.
 In this case the teacher decided to allow the student to simply tell her what they know about the topic, she wrote down the information.

 In this scenario below the student needed differentiation strategies to allow them to communicate what they knew without being held back from a diagnosis of difficulty with written expression.
 The teacher provided the scaffolding of the boxes and numbers to provide the student with the opportunity to demonstrate what they knew.
 The addition of the boxes allowed the student the necessary tools to be successful and met the grade level expectation.